13protons/hueset/README.md

 ### .on([color])

 Turns on the light referenced by the `new Hue.light` constructor.
 If a color is supplied, the light is set to that color when it is turned on.
 Lights that are already on will be set to the new color.
-If no color is supplied, the light state will simply be set to on and use the previous color values.
-Lights that do not support color will simply use the brightness value of the supplied color (i.e. it's safe to set Philips Hue White bulb to 'purple'.)
+If no color is supplied, the light's `on` state will be set to 'true' and use the previous color values.
+Lights that do not support color will use the computed brightness value of the supplied color (i.e. it's safe to set Philips Hue White bulb to 'purple'.)

 ```javascript
 light.on('red');